 ELDP is a comprehensive, multidisciplinary professional development program designed primarily for high-performing minority managers and senior managers to help prepare them for the next stage in their careers.
 ELDP uses skill-building sessions, self-assessments, 360-degree feedback, and one-on-one coaching with an external professional coach to help equip promising leaders for greater responsibility.
-Through the intensive learning curriculum, participants explore a variety of topics, including effective development strategies, risk-taking, building professional networks, and dealing effectively with potential biases in corporate America.
-In addition, each participant is assigned a partner, principal, or director sponsor who commits to at least two years to help their protégées drive their own careers by helping them understand how to navigate our organization.
+Through the intensive learning curriculum, participants explore a variety of topics, including effective development strategies, risk-taking, building professional networks, and dealing effectively with unconscious bias in corporate America.
+In addition, each participant is assigned a partner, principal, or managing director mentor who commits to at least two years to help their protégées drive their own careers.

 Ellen Gabriel Fellows

 Named after our first women’s initiative leader, this program provides deep immersion into projects that focus on Deloitte’s organizational strategies, operations, and culture.
 It also exposes participants to our top leaders, giving them a better understanding of how decisions are made at the highest levels of our organization.
 Fellows spend their time working closely with leadership to develop recommendations on a strategic initiative and attend workshops taught in conjunction with Columbia Business School and the Institute for the Future.

 Leveraging a variety of perspectives and skillsets, the Inclusion at Deloitte Executive Action (IDEA) Committee is a unique forum for a select group of high-performing professionals from across our businesses to tackle projects that align with Inclusion’s strategic priorities.
 During their one-year term, participants are also provided with opportunities to expand cross-functional networks, strengthen client service and leadership skills, and build relationships with members of the Inclusion leadership team.